Updated June 14, 2023

 - Competitor Analysis

-Understand the competitors and mention some statistical information about their revenues, profit etc. Describe their product range if possible.
-Mention about their strategies and forthcoming products.
+Understand the competitors and mention relevant statistical information about their revenues, profit, etc. Describe their product range if possible.
+Mention their strategies and forth-coming products.

 GDP and Inflation effects

-Mention about how much the sector has been contributing to the GDP and how it has been affected by the rising inflation.
-Give a future outlook on the same.
+Mention how much the sector has been contributing to the GDP and how it has been affected by the rising inflation.
+Give an outlook on the same.

-Try to understand the answers for the following industry analysis questions.
+Try to understand the answers to the following industry analysis questions.